devjanaprime/groupRandomNumberGuess/readme.md

 * disallow any guess to be entered more than once
 * disallow guesses less than 0 and higher than max
 * hot/cold indicators (how can these be styled?, can the "hot/coldrange" be adjusted for the size of the maximum number?)
-* allow the coice of number of users
+* allow the choice of number of users
 * allow users to create "profiles" that can include their name and also how many matches they have played/won (win percentage)
 * add a "bot" player that guesses a random number each time in addition to the players (this bot should really talk trash when it beats a bunch of humans)
 * what are your ideas?
 Have some fun with it